 methodologies

-There are currently two approved methods to undertake Reef Credit Projects that provide verifiable Pollutant reductions.
+There are currently four approved methods to undertake Reef Credit Projects that provide verifiable Pollutant reductions.
+A further methodology is currently under review.
 Projects operating under the Reef Credit Scheme must use an approved Reef Credit Methodology to quantify Pollutant reductions.
 Methodologies may be developed for any practice change or ecosystem repair activities that are able to reduce or remove Pollutants entering the Great Barrier Reef.

 The Method for Accounting for Reduction in Sediment Run-off through Gully Rehabilitation Version 1.4 describes the approach to achieve and quantify reductions in Fine Sediment (FS) from rural landscapes through gully rehabilitation, within the catchments of the Great Barrier Reef World Heritage Area.